j-wyllie/DBMS/doc/user_manual.md

 ### Example Database
 An example database can be found in the example directory.

-This example database is a database containing 10 donors of varying organ donation status and other mixed attributes.
+This example database is a database containing 10 profiles of varying organ donation status and other mixed attributes.

 ## Donor Management
-ODMS refers to the specifics of a donor as attributes, such as names, date of birth, organs they opt to donate, etc.
+ODMS refers to the specifics of a profile as attributes, such as names, date of birth, organs they opt to donate, etc.

 ### Donors
-#### Creating a donor
+#### Creating a profile
-A donor profile can be created from the base command `create-profile` followed by the desired attributes you wish to set at time of creation.
+A profile profile can be created from the base command `create-profile` followed by the desired attributes you wish to set at time of creation.

 **Note: **Profiles must be created with `given-names`, `last-names`, `dob`, and `ird`